offsoc/onionplan/docs/intro/research.md

 1. **Proposals**: an inventory on all ideas an existing research on _enhancement proposals_.
-2. **Roadmaps**: where some of the enhancement proposals are selected and arranged in development phases inside _roadmap proposals_.
+2. **Scenarios**: where some of the enhancement proposals are selected and arranged in development phases inside _roadmap scenarios_.
-3. **Appendixes**: in-depth discussion of usability and roadmap proposals.
+3. **Appendixes**: in-depth discussion of proposals and scenarios.

-The overall plan is also split into roadmap tracks that may be worked by distinct, integrated teams:
+The overall plan is also split into research tracks that may be worked by distinct, integrated teams:

 1. Network Layer: DoS protections, performance improvements etc.